umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Config-Transforms/index.md

 Once done editing the files, they will need to be pushed up to your Umbraco Cloud project in order to be added to the repository.

-When the file is deployed to the next environment on Umbraco Cloud, the settings in the **appsettings** file  will be applied to that environment e.g the settings in the **appsettings.Production.json** will be applied to the Live environment of your project.
+When the file is deployed to the next environment on Umbraco Cloud, the settings in the **appsettings** file  will be applied to that environment.
+For example: the settings in the **appsettings.Production.json** will be applied to the Live environment of your project.